jrcdincat/FieaGameEngine/README.md

 - Add multithreading components for event system and prevent data racing
 - Refactor to utilize the standard library containers where possible.
 - Remove the heavy usage of smart pointers where possible in order to reduce the chance of pointer ownership issues
+- Clean up and write more thorough unit tests